askaFed/gitbooks-summary-generator/README.md

 All directories containing markdown files are shown as sections in a summary file.

-All markdown files are shown as normal links within theirs parent sections.
+All markdown files are shown as normal links within their parent sections.

 All not-markdown files and directories which don't contain any markdown file are ignored.